What is a Credit Score?

 Types of credit.
 Generally, it’s desirable to have more than one type of credit—such as installment loans, credit cards, auto loans, and a mortgage.

 Monitoring your credit on a regular basis can help you keep a close eye on how these factors affect your score and what you may be able to do to improve your score.
 The best way to improve your score is to pay bills on time and in full.
 A decent credit score is essential for your financial well-being because the higher it is, the less of a credit risk you are.

 Looking for more information on obtaining a mortgage or buying a home in the Greater St. Louis area?
 We are here to help!
-We would be happy to answer any questions you may and can even connect with you a local, trusted lender if needed.
+We would be happy to answer any questions you may have and can even connect you with a local, trusted lender if needed.
 Contact us today or fill out the form below.